cse110-sp23-group18/cse110-sp23-group18/spec/pitch/pitchdraft.md

 ## Risks and Rabbitholes ##

-### Risks from User Input
+### Input Difficulties

- Including clear instructions so the user knows what to click/know what was clicked making sure it is clear what is being chosen (everything needs to be labeled) make sure users can change their choices of tea type before they do the “pouring” action button to confirm
+- making sure the user knows what to click/know what was clicked
+- making sure it is clear what is being chosen (everything needs to be labeled)
+- make sure users can change their choices of tea type before they do the “pouring” action
-Making sure the output is visible in the background, the user knows where it is Making sure the tea leaves users end up seeing is shown alongside the text Animation being compatible across devices
-The fortune outputted may not be specific enough for the user’s liking Transition between frames (different perspectives)  is not smooth Answers should apply to anything anyone would want to know in their future Answers should not involve violence, unethical and
+  - button to confirm